Bearcat Day of Green 2025 has concluded, but the spirit of giving has not! Click here to make a gift.

 Bearcat Spirit Challenge

-What is Northwest's is favorite campus landmark?
+What is Northwest's favorite campus landmark?
 When completing your Bearcat Day of Green gift, specify your choice for your participation to count in this leaderboard!

 Don't forget to share!